veta-corp/workbench-rcontainer/README.md

 - Latest stable version of R (installed from CRAN).
 - Commonly used R packages for data analysis pre-installed, along with their dependencies.
 - Google Cloud / Vertex AI specific packages and integrations are included.
-- Optimised Docker image: deployment images are around 2GB so startup times are fast.
+- Optimised Docker image: deployment images compress the layers of the build process to reduce the final image size and complexity.
 - Optional testing / debugging tools: a separate Docker build process to help figure out missing dependencies if you add new packages.

 ## Usage